 If you believe that taking a drug caused you or a loved one serious harm, an Anaheim dangerous drugs lawyer may be able to help you with a personal injury lawsuit.
-A compassionate local attorney will listen to what happened to you and help you decide whether proceeding with a legal claim is a good option for your family.
+A compassionate local Anaheim personal injury attorney will listen to what happened to you and help you decide whether proceeding with a legal claim is a good option for your family.

-Although all drugs have some inherent risks, medications are not supposed to cause more harm than good as medicine should be reasonably safe.
+Although all drugs have some inherent risks, medications are not supposed to cause more harm than good, as medicine should be reasonably safe.
 Consumers should be told if a medication has any adverse side effects, and doctors need to be aware of those potential side effects before prescribing a drug to a patient.

 Medications can become dangerous to people when those drugs do not go through a rigorous testing process before being released to consumers or when there are other problems in the manufacturing process.
 Medicines can also cause harm to consumers when medical practitioners or pharmacists make mistakes prescribing or administering them.

 Before prescribing a new medication to a patient, doctors need to be aware of that patient’s specific medical history.
-They need to know what other medications that patient is currently taking to see if there could be a potential adverse reaction with the new medication.
+They need to know what other medications that patient is currently taking to see if there could be a potential adverse reaction to the new medication.
 They also need to know if that patient has any allergies to specific drugs or classes of drugs.
-Doctors also need to ensure that they give the right dosage of a medication.
+Doctors also need to ensure that they give the right dosage of medication.
 For example, it would be considered malpractice if a doctor prescribes a 2-year-old toddler the same dosage of a prescription as they would to a 50-year-old man.

 Just as with doctors, pharmacists need to know what other medications their customers are taking to ensure that the new medications do not conflict.
 When fulfilling prescriptions, pharmacists also need to ensure that they give the correct medication and dosage.